-Florida Blue, Florida’s Blue Cross and Blue Shield company, has been providing health insurance to residents of Florida for 75 years.
+Florida Blue, Florida’s Blue Cross and Blue Shield company, has been providing health insurance to residents of Florida for more than 75 years.
 Driven by its mission of helping people and communities achieve better health, the company serves more than five million health care members across the state.
-In total, Florida Blue and its affiliated companies serve 27 million people in 34 states.
+In total, Florida Blue and its affiliated companies serve 27 million people in 35 states.
 Headquartered in Jacksonville, Florida, it is an independent licensee of the Blue Cross and Blue Shield Association.

 Florida Blue has become a leader in the transformation of health care from a fee-for-service model to one focused on value outcomes.
 Value-based health care is a health care delivery model in which providers, including hospitals and physicians, are reimbursed by insurers based on patient health outcomes.
 It differs from fee-for-service, in which providers are paid based on the amount of health care services they deliver.

 The continued success of these programs is a testament to the power of the company’s strong provider relationships and its willingness to invest in innovation and growth.
 Florida Blue realized early on that it needed to leverage its leadership in the local market to address the fragmentation of the health care system and escalating costs.
 In response to these issues, it developed a strong foundation for value-based care and has since rapidly expanded these efforts.